 These meows work hard to generate money for the shelter.
 Please help them out by donating so they can take a break.
 They have difficulty with the math and money handling, and it's hard for them to find time to work around their napping schedules.

 - Visit the cats and give them love!
 The sanctuary is open from 12-6 daily.

 - Send a donation to the shelter.
 They always need financial help.

 - Buy souvenirs like calendars, jewelry, mugs, shirts, and bags.

 - In Rome?
 Help volunteer at the shelter.

 - Help foster a kitten (or litter)!
 The sanctuary provides all supplies needed.

 - Adopt a cat from a distance and receive updates and photos of your cat.

-- Give a homeless cat a former home and adopt a cat, whether locally or abroad.
+- Give a homeless cat a forever home and adopt a cat, locally or abroad.

 - Share this article to help spread the word about the shelter!